bparanj/crystal/programming/iac/docs/basics/examples.md

-The `examples` folder in an open source project typically contains sample projects, scripts, or applications that demonstrate how to use the main software effectively.
+The `examples` folder in an open source project  contains sample projects, scripts, or applications that demonstrate how to use the main software effectively.
 These examples are practical, showcasing real-world applications or basic usage patterns to help new users get started or to show advanced features in action.

 ### Deciding What to Include in the Examples Folder:
 1. **Relevance**: Include examples that represent common use cases or solve popular problems using your software.